Azure/osm-azure/docs/logs.md

-# Logs
+# Observability

+## Log Forwarding with Fluent Bit
-Open Service Mesh (OSM) collects logs that are sent to stdout by default.
-When enabled, Fluent Bit process these logs and sends them to Azure Monitor.
+Open Service Mesh (OSM) generates logs and uses Fluent Bit to process and forward them to Azure Monitor.

-## Fluent Bit
 [Fluent Bit](https://fluentbit.io/) is an open source log processor and forwarder which allows you to collect data/logs and send them to multiple destinations.
 OSM provides log forwarding by optionally deploying a Fluent Bit sidecar to the OSM controller.
 This can be disabled by changing `enableFluentbit` to false in `values.yaml` or by using a `--set OpenServiceMesh.enableFluentbit=false` flag with the `helm install` command.
-Logs are sent to a Log Analytics workspace that is consumed by an instance of Aplication Insights.
+Logs are sent to a Log Analytics workspace that is consumed by an instance of Application Insights.

 ### Customizing the Fluent Bit Configuration
 You may configure log forwarding to a different output by following these steps _before_ you install OSM.